-In our previous article—in which we detailed our predictions for B2B lead generation in 2021—we talked about how 2020 forced companies to rethink their budgets.
+We know 2020 forced companies to rethink their budgets.
 In short, B2B companies need to respect a new need for flexibility.
-More of your customers are going to have uncertain budgets in the wake of a pandemic.
+More of your customers are going to have uncertain budgets in the current economy.

 But this doesn’t have to be a disadvantage.
 Keys like long-cycle lead nurturing can help separate your company from the competition.
-2020 won’t just leave an economic impact.
-Any major event like the COVID-19 pandemic will also leave a psychological impact.
 48% of businesses reported the need for “long cycle” lead nurturing rather than direct sales.

 Given the uncertainty left in the wake of the COVID-19 pandemic, B2B companies should expect this trend to grow even more common.
-Companies simply won’t know what their budget for 2021 will look like if they’re going to run the numbers based on what they saw in 2020.
+Companies simply won’t know what their next year’s budget will look like if they’re going to run the numbers based on what they saw in the previous year.
 This uncertainty tends to lead to longer cycles for leads.
 B2B companies who are patient with their lead nurturing process will stand to benefit.

 The way to think about this from a long-cycle lead nurturing perspective is simple.
-In early 2021, the economic strife posed by the pandemic will leave many C-level managers skittish about making new financial commitments.
+The economic strife posed by the current economy will leave many C-level managers skittish about making new financial commitments.

 This is the time for your long-cycle lead nurturing to take effect.
 Establish relationships with these potential leads early on so that by the time they’re ready to commit a budget to a new endeavor, they’ve already interacted with your company several times.